Claims are the real moment of truth for insurance companies.

 Improved customer satisfaction

-Research by Genpact discovered that three quarters of insurers reported digital technology transformed the claim process.
+Research by Genpact discovered that three-quarters of insurers reported digital technology transformed the claim process.
 The research also found that the link with improved customer satisfaction was ‘real’.
-Three quarters of insurers also said that investment in technology was keeping their customers happy.
+Three-quarters of insurers also said that investment in technology was keeping their customers happy.

 Oliver Wyman reports that a North American insurer rolled out a photo-based app.
 By using new technology, they simplified their claims process.
 This saw their Net Promoter Score increase by 1.6 points.
 The app can assess damage to more than 70% of cars.
 Claim adjusters can also use it to speak with body-shop repairers.
-It’s win-win for both customer and carrier.
+It’s a win-win for both customer and carrier.
 The insurer also improved its loss ratio by 0.5%.

-Mapping the end-to-end claims journey
+Mapping the end-to-end insurance claims journey